JalenLT/portfolio/content/blog/how-subtle-ui-details-make-your-design-stand-out.md

 ## **Real Example: Subtle UI Details in My Portfolio Website**

-If you visit my site, you’ll notice something right away: it feels **different**.
+If you visit my site, you'll immeditely notice the picture that I'm trying to paint.
+You'll feel that it's different.
+You pick up warm nature, free flowing motif that I painted.
 Not necessarily better than others, but distinct, and, more importantly, *memorable*.

 My main design choice is a **parallax effect**: as you move your mouse, components subtly react, shifting at varying speeds to simulate depth.
 The motion feels organic, giving the page quiet life without distracting from its content.